AkazaRenn/elevator/miscellaneous/README.txt

 Elevator Simulation on Java
+GitHub Page

 Files Descriptions
-README.txt
-Description of the project as a text file.

 README.md
 Description of the project as a Markdown source file.

-README.pdf
+miscellaneous\README.txt
+Description of the project as a text file.

+miscellaneous\README.pdf
 Description of the project as a Markdown source file.

-specs.xlsx
+miscellaneous\specs.xlsx
 Specifictions of the elevator simulated, including its speed, accleration, etc.

-class_diagram.pdf
+miscellaneous\class_diagram.pdf
 UML class diagram of the project.

-sequence_diagram.pdf
+miscellaneous\sequence_diagram.pdf
 UML sequence diagram of the project.

-src\
+miscellaneous\state_machine_scheduler.pdf
+UML state machine diagram of the scheduler subsystem.

+miscellaneous\state_machine_elevator.pdf
+UML state machine diagram of the elevator subsystem.

+src*
 Source codes of the project.

-test\
+test*
 Test codes of the project.

 Setup Instructions